Skip to content

 Illness Policy for International Travel

-In keeping with campus policy regarding respiratory viruses (such as COVID, influenza, and RSV), please refrain from interacting with others until fever-free for 24 hours (without the use of fever reducing medication) and feeling better, then take additional precautions for 5 more days by masking, distancing, and using enhanced hygiene practices.
-Testing is highly encouraged prior to working with vulnerable populations.
+In keeping with the Wheaton College campus policy regarding respiratory viruses (such as COVID, influenza, and RSV), should you become ill, please refrain from interacting with others until fever-free for 24 hours (without the use of fever reducing mediation) and feeling better, then take additional precautions for 5 more days by masking, distancing, and using enhanced hygiene practices.
+Testing is highly encouraged prior to working with vulnerable populations*.

 *Vulnerable populations, as defined by the IRB and other sources, include: children, the elderly, individuals with disabilities, institutionalized individuals (such as hospital patients, prisoners, and residents of nursing homes or orphanages), individuals of low socio-economic status (given potential limited access to healthcare), and individuals with certain pre-existing medical conditions.